 Different methods result in an enormous difference in run time

-The difference in run time between the two methods is enormous: on our testing PC, Method 1 takes almost 5 minutes to complete the task, while Method 2 takes 0.023 seconds.
-That is, Method 2 is more than twelve thousand times faster than Method 1!
+The difference in run time between the two methods is enormous: on our testing PC, Method 1 takes 20 minutes to complete the task, while Method 2 takes a quarter of a second.
+That is, Method 2 is more than five thousand times faster than Method 1!

 Depending on your computer environment your run times may differ from ours, but nonetheless we would expect a large difference in run times between the two methods irrespective of the computer you're using.